Friday, June 24, 2016

 Tamar Korn is a respected jazz artist with world renown.
 On this cover of our featured song of Battle she is backed by an ensemble of world class jazz musicians who have played with artists as diverse as Tom Waits and the B-52's.
 The vocals might be off-putting to some of you at first, but try to stick with it.
 The song presentation is done in the style of 1920's jazz as performed by artists such as Rudy Vallee, Annette Hanshaw, Tiny Tim, and Betty Boop.
 During the instrumental trade-offs, about half way through the performance, Korn's vocal violin imitation caught my ear as this was something I used to hear some vocalists do back when I was a kid--don't hear this done much these days.
 This version immediately captivated me when I first heard it.
 I hope you enjoy it as well...

 Brenda Lee "Lover, Come Back To Me" (1963)

 Known for hits like "I'm Sorry" (shades of my last BOTB installment!), Brenda Lee was a dynamo of a singer as seen in the next video.
 Though the previous video might have sounded older, this Brenda Lee video predates it by nearly 50 years.
 Let's step up the tempo with Brenda Lee's jazzy version of "Lover, Come Back To Me"...

 Time to Vote!

-Please vote on your favorite by letting us know your choice in the comment section and tell us why you prefer the version you chose (or which one was the least objectionable to your ears).
+Please vote on your favorite by letting us know your choice in the comment section and tell us why you prefer the version you chose.
 Then after you've finished here, please visit the other blogs listed below who may or may not be participating this time around.
-And if you've put up your own BOTB contest let us know that as well so we can vote on yours.
+And if you've put up your own BOTB contest let us know that as well so we can vote on yours

 Here are some other places where you might find BOTB posts: